President Robert R. Lindgren

-Since arriving in Ashland, President Lindgren has dedicated himself to making connections with students, faculty, staff, alumni, parents and the surrounding communities.
-In fact, his passion for students has earned him the reputation as "the student’s president."
-Through alumni events held throughout the country, he has met thousands of Randolph-Macon graduates and strives to better engage them with the life of their Alma Mater.
+Since arriving in Ashland, Lindgren has dedicated himself to making connections with students, faculty, staff, alumni, parents and the surrounding communities.
+In fact, his passion for students has earned him the reputation as "the students' president."
+Through alumni events held around the country, he has met thousands of Randolph-Macon graduates and strives to better engage them with the life of their Alma Mater.

-President Lindgren is actively engaged in the business and academic communities related to Randolph-Macon.
+Lindgren is actively engaged in the business and academic communities related to Randolph-Macon.
 He served on Virginia Governor Robert McDonnell's Higher Education Commission in 2010-11 and now is the only private college president serving on the Commonwealth's Higher Education Advisory Committee.
-Currently, Lindgren serves on the board of directors of the Greater Richmond Chamber of Commerce, the Virginia Foundation for Independent Colleges, the World Affairs Council of Richmond, the Richmond Forum, and Partnership for the Future.
-He serves as a member of Richmond’s Future Council of Advisors and also serves on the advisory board of Virginians for High Speed Rail.
-Lindgren is the immediate past chair of the Council of Independent Colleges of Virginia, where he led the group of 29 private colleges and universities in the Commonwealth, and he is the past chair of the Virginia United Methodist Conference's Association of Educational Institutions, representing five United Methodist Colleges and one secondary school in the Commonwealth.
+Lindgren currently serves on the board of the Virginia Foundation for Independent Colleges, the World Affairs Council of Richmond, the Richmond Forum, and Partnership for the Future.
+He has recently been appointed to the executive committee of the Annapolis Group, an organization of more than 130 leading national liberal arts colleges across the United States.
+Lindgren serves as a member of Richmond’s Future Council of Advisors and also serves on the advisory board of Virginians for High Speed Rail.
+Lindgren recently completed a six year term on the board of directors of the Greater Richmond Chamber of Commerce and has served as chair of the Council of Independent Colleges of Virginia, where he led the group of 29 private colleges and universities in the Commonwealth.
+He is also past chair of the Virginia United Methodist Conference's Association of Educational Institutions, representing five United Methodist Colleges and one secondary school in the Commonwealth.

-In April 2011, the College announced Building Extraordinary: The Campaign for Randolph-Macon College, a $100 million initiative designed to take the College to the next level of excellence.
-To date, over 80% of that financial goal has been reached.
+In April 2011, the college announced Building Extraordinary: The Campaign for Randolph-Macon College, a $100 million initiative designed to take the college to the next level of excellence.
+To date, under Lindgren’s leadership, the college has surpassed the campaign goal, a full 19 months ahead of schedule.
 Priorities for the campaign include upgrading and building state-of-the-art academic, residential and athletic facilities, increasing the endowment to provide greater opportunities and support for faculty and students in and out of the classroom, and enhancing student outcomes through a more intentional focus on career and graduate school preparation.

-A native of Muskegon, Michigan, President Lindgren earned undergraduate and law degrees from the University of Florida in 1976 and 1981, respectively, and a master of philosophy degree in management studies from Oxford University in England in 1978, where he was the recipient of a Rotary Fellowship.
+A native of Muskegon, Michigan, Lindgren earned undergraduate and law degrees from the University of Florida in 1976 and 1981, respectively, and a master of philosophy degree in management studies from Oxford University in England in 1978, where he was the recipient of a Rotary Fellowship.
 He was awarded an Honorary Doctorate in Education by the University of Florida in August 2012.

-President Lindgren and his wife, Cheryl, have three children: Jim, Greg and Andrea, and are actively engaged with the Ashland community, having embraced enthusiastically "the Center of the Universe" as their home.
+Lindgren and his wife, Cheryl, have three children: Jim, Greg and Andrea, and are actively engaged with the Ashland community, having embraced enthusiastically "the Center of the Universe" as their home.